 Taking screenshots

-You can take up to ten screenshots per browser check.
+You can take up to 20 screenshots per browser check run.
 This is really handy when debugging a failure situation or just in general to get a comfy feeling everything is OK.

-Add a screenshot anywhere by using the following syntax in your script:
+When using Playwright or Playwright Test, add a screenshot anywhere with the following syntax in your script:

 await page.screenshot({ path: 'my_screenshot.png' })